-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness enable students to understand the skills needed for different jobs, make informed decisions about their future careers, and see the real-world applications of their academic work.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness experiences to inspire and help them explore various professions.
+These experiences enable students to understand the skills needed for different jobs, make informed decisions about their future careers, and see the real-world applications of their academic work.
 With 76% of our students identified as unduplicated pupils, implementing districtwide career development opportunities allows us to leverage resources efficiently and provide consistent programs and services across all schools.
 Scope: LEA-wide 1.4 Action: Transportation Operations Assistant Need: Based on a high level of feedback on the need for more educational experiences outside of the classroom with an intentional focus on real world connections to classwork.
 An assistant was necessary to support coordinating the increase in school site trip.
 Our district's UPP stands at 76%, indicating a significant portion of our students require additional coordination support to participate in these off campus opportunities.
-Scope: LEA-wide The operations assistant will ensure that site requests are processed effectively and equitably.
-This position will help increase the participation of students identified in our unduplicated count in off- campus career-based opportunities.
-By facilitating these experiences, students will be able to make stronger connections between their current learning and future careers, leading to increased class engagement and improved attendance.
+Scope: LEA-wide The Operations Assistant will oversee the efficient and equitable processing of site requests and focus on increasing access to off-campus careerbased opportunities with a focus of providing this service for students identified in our unduplicated count.
+They will address and resolve coordination and transportation challenges that may hinder student participation.
+By facilitating these opportunities, the Operations Assistant will help students build stronger connections between their current education and future careers, thereby enhancing class engagement and improving attendance.
 100% students will have access to at least one enhanced career development learning experience outside their classroom.
-1.5 Action: Professional Development Certified staff at each site will collaboratively analyze ELA and math diagnostic data to enhance personalized instruction for English Learners, low- Professional Learning Surveys.
-Principal Professional Learning